psatler/spring-boot-essentials/README.md

 docker-compose up
 ```

+This project has authentication enabled.
+You can authentication yourself by accessing the
+ `http://localhost:8080/login` endpoint.
+Two example accounts are shown at the [protected endpoints](#protected-endpoints) section below.
+To logout of the application, just access `http://localhost:8080/logout`.

 - _Main application_: accessed on `http://localhost:8080`
   - you can find the swagger on `http://localhost:8080/swagger-ui.html`
 - _Prometheus_: accessed on `http://localhost:9090`